-These Peanut Butter Chocolate Rice Krispie Treats remind me of a childhood dessert, but they are updated with chocolate and a sprinkle of flaked sea salt.
-Basically, you are getting crunchy, sweet, salty, and gooey all in one little square.
+These Peanut Butter Chocolate Rice Krispie Treats remind me of a childhood dessert, like my Air Fryer Pop Tarts, but they are updated with chocolate and a sprinkle of flaked sea salt.
+You are getting crunchy, sweet, salty, and gooey all in one little square.
 Oh, and they are no-bake!

 If you love Rice cereal treats as much as I do, check out some of my other variations like Cake Batter Rice Krispie Treats, Ube Rice Krispie Treats, and Rice Krispie Treat Stars.